siliconarts/RayCore-MC/README.md

 RayCore MC IP core supports advanced graphic effects such as global illumination, soft shadow, depth of field, glossy reflection, and motion blur.
 Its Multiple-Instruction, Multiple-Data (MIMD) architecture enables real-time render processing and is highly optimized for low power consumption.
 As an Intel Gold partner, we provide you with a ray tracing GPU solution that has RayCore MC integrated into Intel Arria 10 FPGA.

-similar to the EGL1 syntax --> Easy to develop
+similar to the OpenGL ES1.1 syntax --> Easy to develop

 Real Photo             |  Image rendered by RayCore MC :-------------------------:|:-------------------------: